 - Paid all tuition, fees and fines in full;

-- For students who have received loans, completed an Exit Interview in Student Affairs.
+- For students who have received loans, completed an Exit Interview conducted by the Office of Student Affairs;

-All requirements for the MD degree must be met within seven years after the first enrollment at the Stony Brook University School of Medicine, or within five years for a student who transfers into the School of Medicine after the first year.
+All requirements for the M.D. degree must be met within seven years after the date of first enrollment in the Stony Brook University School of Medicine, or within five years for a student who transfers into the School of Medicine after the first year.
 Students must complete the first two years of school within 3 years.
-This time limitation does not apply to students in conjoint degree (e.g., MD/PhD) or other approved programs, e.g., a concurrent or consecutive MPH, MBA, JD, MA degree.
+This time limitation does not apply to students in conjoint degree (e.g., MD/PhD) or other approved programs, e.g., a concurrent or consecutive MPH, MBA, MA degree.
 (N.B.
 Student eligibility for loans carries time limits as well.)

 In special circumstances, a student may request to “place out” of a course.
 To determine whether this is possible, the student follows this process:

-- The student submits to the Registrar a course description of the one they completed along with a transcript.
+- The student submits to the Registrar a course description of the course they completed along with a transcript;

-- The Registrar passes this information to the course director for review and recommendation on this request.
+- The Registrar forwards this information to the course director for review and recommendation on the student’s request;

-- The course director communicates recommendation to the Registrar.
+- The course director communicates her/his recommendation to the Registrar; then

 Medical students are preparing for a career that demands the highest standards of honor, ethics, and professional behavior and appearance.
 All students are required to sign and act in accordance with the principles of the Student Honor Code.
 All students are required to act in accordance with the Conduct Code and Policies of the University and in accordance with the laws of the State of New York.

 Students are expected to become familiar with and follow any written rules of conduct and professional behavior at any clinical or research site in which the student trains.
-For information regarding affiliate sites, see "Third Year Orientation Training" in CBase.
 Students accorded housing at clinical sites are expected to treat this space and their host institution with respect.
-Students who damage property, break the law or act unprofessionally in that space may be subject to eviction and, if the offense is serious enough, expulsion.
+Students who damage property, break the law, or act unprofessionally in that space may be subject to eviction and, if the offense is serious enough, expulsion.
 Typically this housing is assigned to a group of students and all members of the group will be held responsible for any misbehavior or damage that occurs in the space.

-Individuals who donate their bodies to the Department of Anatomical Sciences at Stony Brook University do so with the desire and understanding that their remains will be used for educational or scientific purposes.
-Such donations deserve our admiration and deepest gratitude.
+Students participating in “The Body” segment of Phase 1A are expected to treat the donor cadavers with the utmost respect and sensitivity.
+Donors and their family members understand that their remains will be used for educational and scientific purposes.
+The donors and their families deserve our admiration and deepest gratitude.
 To treat a cadaver in any way that does not serve educational or scientific purposes constitutes unprofessional behavior.
-One example is taking photographs (on film or electronically) that serve no educational or scientific purpose.
-Any student known to have taken such a photograph will be referred to the Committee on Academic Standing as having engaged in unprofessional behavior.
-Any student who has knowledge of a colleague having taken such a photograph is bound to follow the procedures of the Honor Code for dealing with unprofessional behavior in a colleague.
+This type of behavior includes, but is not limited to, the taking photographs (film or electronic images) that serve no educational or scientific purpose.
+Any student known to have taken such a photograph will be referred to the Committee on Academic & Professional Progress as having engaged in unprofessional behavior.
+Any student who has knowledge of a colleague having taken such a photograph is bound to follow the procedures of the Student Honor Code for dealing with unprofessional behavior in a colleague.

 Stony Brook School of Medicine has a Social Networking Policy.
 Click here to read about this Policy.

 The School of Medicine is committed to maintaining a positive environment for study and training, in which individuals are judged solely on relevant factors such as ability and performance, and can pursue their educational and professional activities in an atmosphere that is humane, respectful and safe.
-Our core values are ICARE: integrity, compassion, altruism, respect and excellence.
-Medical student mistreatment is destructive of these fundamental principles and will not be tolerated in the medical school community.
+Our core values are ICARE: integrity, compassion, accountability, respect and excellence.
+Medical student mistreatment violates these fundamental principles and will not be tolerated in the medical school community.